CDBG Subrecipient Material

-- Written records to justify all expenditures and client eligibility must be maintained for a period not less than five years after the expiration or termination of the subrecipient agreement under 24 CFR 570.503, or 3 years after the submission of the annual performance and evaluation report in which the specific activity is reported on for the final time.
-Records will be reviewed by the City, and may also be reviewed by HUD.
+- Written records to justify all expenditures and client eligibility must be retained for the longer of 3 years after the expiration or termination of the subrecipient agreement under 24 CFR 570.503, or 3 years after the submission of the annual performance and evaluation report in which the specific activity is reported on for the final time.
+Records will be reviewed by the City and also may be reviewed by HUD.

-- You will be required to maintain the City’s minimum insurance standards and comply with the bonding and insurance requirements of OMB Circular A-122, "Bonding and Insurance."
+- Subrecipients will be required to maintain the City’s minimum insurance standards and comply with the bonding and insurance requirements outlined in 2 CFR 200.

 - Subrecipients must agree to administer the CDBG program in accordance with 2 CFR Subpart E - Cost Principles.

-- You will be required to provide quarterly reports stating the total number of persons served, including their ethnic origin, and whether they are female heads of household.
+- Subrecipients will be required to provide quarterly reports stating the total number of persons served including their race, ethnicity, and whether they are female heads of household.
 These figures are required to be reported by HUD.

-- You will be required to obtain written proof of income for each person or household whom you assist, unless your clients are abused children, battered spouses, severely disabled adult, homeless persons, illiterate adults, persons with AIDS, migrant farm workers, or elderly.
+- Subrecipients will be required to obtain written proof of income for each person or household whom subrecipients assist unless the clients are abused children, battered spouses, severely disabled adult, homeless persons, illiterate adults, persons with AIDS, migrant farm workers, or elderly.

-- Subrecipients must have a written policy in place designed to ensure that your facilities are free from the illegal use, possession, or distribution of drugs or alcohol.
+- Subrecipients must have a written policy in place designed to ensure that their facilities are free from the illegal use, possession, or distribution of drugs or alcohol.

-- If any income is derived from the activities funded by CDBG, that income must be accounted for and returned to the City, or used according to requirements stated in you contract.
+- If any income is derived from the activities funded by CDBG, that income must be accounted for and returned to the City or used according to requirements stated in the subrecipient agreement.

-- In the event that HUD or the City should determine that CDBG funds were improperly spent, and that money should be reimbursed to the U.S. treasure, your organization will be responsible for this reimbursement.
+- In the event that HUD or the City should determine that CDBG funds were improperly spent and that money should be reimbursed to the U.S. Treasury, the subrecipient organization will be responsible for this reimbursement.

 Community Development Block Grant Eligible Activities

-The following activities may be funded by the Community Development Block Grant, so long as they meet one or more of the National Objectives (benefit to low-moderate-income (LMI) persons; Aid in the prevention or elimination of slums or blight; and Meet a need having a particular urgency):
+The following activities may be funded by the Community Development Block Grant, so long as they meet one or more of the National Objectives (benefit low- and moderate-income (LMI) persons; aid in the prevention or elimination of slums or blight; and meet a need having a particular urgency):